jeras/verilator/docs/guide/exe_verilator.rst

 .. option:: --output-split-cfuncs <statements>

-   Enables splitting functions in the output .cpp files into multiple functions.
+   Enables splitting functions in the output :file:`.cpp`` files into multiple functions.
 When a generated function exceeds the specified number of operations, a new function will be created.
 With :vlopt:`--output-split`, this will enable the C++ compiler to compile